parth2035/407-trip-calculator/README.md

 The 407 Trip Calculator is a web application that calculates the cost of a trip between two locations on the 407 ETR toll road in Ontario, Canada.

+## Java Version

+The Java version of the 407 Trip Calculator is available in the `Java/` folder.
+Please refer to the `ReadMe.md` file inside the `Java/` folder for instructions on how to run and use the Java version of the calculator.

 ## Getting Started

-To use the 407 Trip Calculator, simply enter the names of the two locations (must be in data/interchanges.json) you wish to travel between and click the "Calculate Cost" button.
+To use the 407 Trip Calculator in JS/HTML, simply enter the names of the two locations (must be in data/interchanges.json) you wish to travel between and click the "Calculate Cost" button.
 The application will calculate the distance traveled and the cost of the trip.

 ### Prerequisites